thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 ### Foreign banks and the arrival of revolving credit

-Foreign banks came late to the Indian card market, but they changed the product itself. **ANZ Grindlays** became the first foreign bank to launch a domestic card in India — the Visa-affiliated **Grindlays Classic Card**, in February 1989[^grindlays-visa] — and, more consequentially, the **first bank to offer revolving credit in India**: the option of paying as little as 10 percent of the monthly bill and carrying the balance forward.[^grindlays-revolving] Three decades after the BankAmericard, the defining feature of the modern credit card — debt that rolls over and accrues interest — had finally arrived in the country.
+Foreign banks came late to the Indian card market, but they brought substantial innovation. **ANZ Grindlays** became the first foreign bank to launch a domestic card in India:  the Visa-affiliated **Grindlays Classic Card**, in **February 1989**.[^grindlays-visa] More consequentially, it was the **first bank to offer revolving credit in India**: the option of paying as little as 10 percent of the monthly bill and carrying the balance forward.[^grindlays-revolving] Three decades after the BankAmericard, the defining feature of the modern credit card had finally arrived in the country.

 <div style="width: 50%; margin: 0 auto;">